microsoft/BotFramework-Composer/docs/howto-defining-triggers.md

 ![event_name_greeting](./media/events_triggers/event_name_greeting.png)

 You can add any action to this trigger.
 Under the trigger, click the "+" sign and select **Send a response** from the actions menu.
-Author your response for this action in the language generation editor as you want.
+Author your response for this action in the Language Generation editor as you want.

 ![custom_event_response](./media/events_triggers/custom_event_response.gif)